aery32/aery32/README.md

 ## Quick start

-To start a new project, git clone Aery32 into the desired directory (or use the download link above)
+To start Aery32 project [download the framework from GitHub](https://github.com/aery32/aery32/downloads).
+Or use git clone

     git clone git://github.com/aery32/aery32.git myproject
     cd myproject

-Put your C source files under `src/` directory and define those in [sources variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L55).
-Header files you can put under `include/` or `src/`.
-Start by editing `src/main.c`.
-Board initialization sequence can be found from `board.c` and the other defined settings from `board.h`.
-If you prefer C++ over C, change the [CC variable in Makefile](https://github.com/aery32/aery32/blob/master/Makefile#L66) to 'avr32-g++'.
-In this case you also have to change the specific language standard used by GCC to 'gnu++98'.
-This is made by modifying the '-std' option in [CFLAGS variable](https://github.com/aery32/aery32/blob/master/Makefile#L68).
+Start by editing `main.c`.
+The default board initialization sequence, that starts the external oscillator and sets the master clock to 66 MHz, can be found from `board.c`.
+Other settings are defined inside the `board.h` header file.
 To compile the project just call

     make

-When you want to recompile all use
+When you want to recompile the project call

     make re

-To program or upload the compiled and linked binary to your printed circuit board command
+To program (or upload) the application via DFU into the printed circuit board command

     make program

+DFU is a USB class that allows board to be programmed through USB connector without external programmer board.
+Well, now you have to start the board

+    make start

-If you also like to start the board immediately, chain the program target with the start target
+If you like to start the board immediately after the programming is done, chain the program target with the start target

     make program start

 Or less verbosely `make programs`.
 The latter is also quicker with batchisp (in Windows).

+---

+If you prefer C++ over C, change the `CC` in Makefile to 'avr32-g++'.
+In this case you also have to change the specific language standard used by GCC to 'gnu++98'.
+This is made by modifying the `CSTD` variable in Makefile.
+Otherwise you can also use environment variables

+    make re CC="avr32-g++" CSTD="gnu++98"

-If you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed you can make a local api documentation by just running Doxygen at the project root
+If you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed you can make a local version of the API documentation by running Doxygen at the `aery32/` directory

+    cd aery32/
     doxygen

-Otherwise if felt lazy, navigate to http://devzone.aery32.com/aery32/apidoc/.
+Or if felt lazy, navigate to http://devzone.aery32.com/aery32/apidoc/.

+## Release notes
+### v0.1

+- Project structure that works on Windows, Linux and Mac.
+  - "make program", selects the batchisp in Windows and dfu-programmer in Linux and Mac.
+- Convenient delay functions for mcu cycles, microseconds and milliseconds.
+- Modules for General peripheral Input/Output (gpio), Interrupt controller (intc), Power manager (pm), Real-time counter (rtc) and Serial peripheral interface (spi).

 ## License

-- Aery32 software framework is licensed under the new BSD license
+Aery32 Software Framework and its library is licensed under the new BSD license:

+> Copyright (c) 2012, Muiku Oy
+> All rights reserved.
+>
+> Redistribution and use in source and binary forms, with or without modification,
+> are permitted provided that the following conditions are met:
+>
+>    * Redistributions of source code must retain the above copyright notice,
+>      this list of conditions and the following disclaimer.
+>
+>    * Redistributions in binary form must reproduce the above copyright notice,
+>      this list of conditions and the following disclaimer in the documentation
+>      and/or other materials provided with the distribution.
+>
+>    * Neither the name of Muiku Oy nor the names of its contributors may be
+>      used to endorse or promote products derived from this software without
+>      specific prior written permission.
+>
+> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
+> ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
+> WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+> DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR
+> ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES
+> (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+> LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON
+> ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+> (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
+> SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-- Example applications placed under examples/ directory are public domain
+Example applications placed under `examples/` directory are public domain.